Health Insurance for Medical Students

 Long-Term Disability Insurance

 All students are automatically enrolled in a disability insurance plan that pays a monthly benefit in the event of a disability caused by illness or injury.
-This coverage is included in your tuition and fees and is provided through Guardian Life Insurance Company of America.
-Review details about coverage and costs with this summary of NYU School of Medicine’s Medical Student Disability Insurance Program.
+This coverage is offered through Med Plus Advantage and sponsored by the American Medical Association.
+Learn more about the Medical Student Group Disability Insurance Policy.

 Insurance Premiums and Coverage Dates